bitovi/academy/src/ngrx/1-why-ngrx/why-ngrx.md

 Actions have two properties:

-- `type` describes the event;
+1. `type` describes the event.
-- `payload` (optional) holds additional information.
+2. `payload` (optional) holds additional information.

 Actions are necessary to update the state.

 #### Reducers

-To put it simply, reducers are functions that take the state and an action as arguments, and return a new state.
+To put it simply, reducers are pure functions that take the state and an action as arguments, and return a new state.
 In other words, Reducers are functions that, given an action, know how to update the state.

 Reducers functions must be `pure`:

 - do not depend on any information other than the action and current state;
-- do not perform side-effects, like mutating the current state.
+- do not perform side-effects, like mutating the current state. (side-effects are done through effects)

 #### Dispatch